I Want to Pay Off My Student Loans

 Ask your employer to pay off your debt.

 If you work in a field that requires a specialized degree (health care especially), you could search for an employer offering to pay off student loans as part of the package, or ask your employer to put money toward your loan in exchange for paying you a lower salary.
-Employers are willing to do this because over the long run it costs them less in salary payments.
+Some employers are willing to do this because over the long run it costs them less in salary payments.
 But you must show you are committed to staying in your job for some time in order to prove it’s worth their while–it’s sort of like a signing bonus.
 If you are a new grad and interviewing at a small company that can’t give you a high salary, bring this up during salary negotiations.
 If you are already an employee, talk to HR about the possibility in your next review, confirming that you’re committed to the company.

 Consider deferment or forbearance.